Environmentalism and the Muslim World

-The COP26 UN Climate Change Conference set to take place in Glasgow in November 2021 will bring together heads of state, climate experts and campaigners to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
+The COP26 UN Climate Change Conference took place in Glasgow in November 2021, bringing together heads of state, climate experts and campaigners to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.

 The effects of environmental degradation, including climate change and water scarcity, are felt most severely by the world's poor, a disproportionate number of whom are Muslims.
 Unfortunately, governments of Muslim societies have been slow to respond to environmental problems.
 Nonetheless, environmental awareness and activism are growing throughout the Muslim world.